taktak-hi/Deep-Learning-Specialization/README.md

    * Be able to apply sequence models to audio applications, including **speech recognition and music synthesis**.

 ### Programming Assignments
-* The assignments of this course are in the folder  **Course 5** and it consits of the following assignments:
+* The assignments for this course are as follows:
     * Building a recurrent neural network - step by step
     * Dinosaur Island - Character-Level Language Modeling
     * Jazz improvisation with LSTM